When completing the application for admission to the bar, you do not need to report any counseling other than those listed below.

 LawLifeline is full of information tailored to a law school student's emotional health needs.
 Visit this link for the Baylor specific LawLifeline webpage.
 Be sure to use the websites' Self Evaluator.
 Law Lifeline

 The Legal Professionals Program at Hazelden is one of the world's largest and most respected private-not-for-profit alcohol and drug addition treatment centers.
 Their specialized program is now two years old and has already provided treatment to more than 200 legal professionals.
 For more information visit www.hazelden.org/legalprofessionals

 The workload of law school can cause a great amount of stress for students.
 Are you, or do you know of a friend or associate who may be suffering from depression?
 The Texas Lawyers Assistance Program (TLAP) offers services to help you during this challenging time.
-To learn more about TLAP and how it works, click here for a short video.
+To learn more about TLAP, click here for a short video.

 Click here to enlarge video

 As a Baylor student, you have access to the Baylor Health Center on the main campus in the Student Life Center.